-There are deductions you can take when you buy the home, deductions you can take while you own the home and tax advantages when you finally sell it.
-All of which become available when you move out of the ranks of renters and become a homeowner.
+There are tax breaks you can get when you buy the home, deductions you can take while you own it and other tax advantages when you finally sell it.
+Note that in most cases, you need to itemize deductions to take advantage of most home ownership tax breaks.

 Home purchase tax deductions